1. Over one-third of states segregated their schools by law.

 9. The backlash to Brown v.
 Board of Education was widespread.

 Although racial minorities have made a number of educational advancements since Brown v.
 Board of Education, the decision did not succeed in a wholesale dismantling of school segregation.
-In New York City, for instance, more than half of public schools are reportedly at least 90 percent black and Hispanic, and in Alabama nearly a quarter of black students attend a school with white enrollment of 1 percent or less.
-Many civil rights advocates even point to what they believe is a “resegregation” trend.
-According to a report issued last month by the Economic Policy Institute, low-income black children are currently more racially and socioeconomically isolated than at any time since the 1980s.
+In New York City, for instance, 74.6 percent of Black and Hispanic students attend a school with fewer than 10 percent white students.
+And in Alabama nearly a quarter of Black students attend a school with white enrollment of 1 percent or less.